Home

 Bay Shrimp Fettuccine

-This Pasta Recipe Shrimp was submitted by a reader of the website and e-newsletter.
+This Pasta Recipe Shrimp was submitted by a reader of the website.
 I put the pasta shrimp recipe to the ultimate test.
 The recipe calls for skim milk and part-skim Ricotta cheese to help reduce the calories.
 Preparation time: 15 minutes.
 Serves 4

 Bay Shrimp Sandwich